MPI-IS/probinet/publication/paper.md

 # Statement of need

-Network analysis plays a central role in fields such as social sciences, biology, and fraud detection, where understanding relationships between entities is critical.
-Probabilistic generative models [@contisciani2020community; @safdari2021generative; @contisciani2022community;
+Network analysis is central to social sciences, biology, and fraud detection, where understanding relationships is essential.
+Probabilistic generative models [@contisciani2020community; @safdari2021generative; @contisciani2022community; @safdari2022anomaly; @safdari2022reciprocity] reveal hidden patterns, detect communities, identify anomalies, and generate synthetic data.
+Their broader use is limited by fragmented implementations that hinder comparisons and reproducibility.
-@safdari2022anomaly; @safdari2022reciprocity] have emerged as powerful tools for discovering hidden patterns in networks, detecting communities, identifying anomalies, and generating realistic synthetic data.
-However, their use is hindered by fragmented implementations, making comparisons difficult.
-ProbINet addresses this critical gap by consolidating recent approaches into a single, unified framework, allowing users to explore advanced techniques without the overhead of navigating multiple repositories or inconsistent documentation, boosting reproducibility and usability across disciplines.
+ProbINet addresses this gap by unifying recent approaches in a single framework, improving accessibility and usability across disciplines.

+ProbINet stands out among network analysis tools.
+Graph-tool [@peixoto_graph-tool_2014] provides community detection and general graph analysis tools, but it uses a different model family than our mixed-membership framework and does not account for reciprocity.
+CDlib [@rossetti_cdlib_2019] offers detection algorithms and evaluation routines, but ProbINet extends this with probabilistic MLE models, optional node attributes, and anomaly detection. pgmpy [@ankan_pgmpy_2024] focuses on Bayesian network structure learning, while ProbINet uncovers latent patterns like communities and reciprocity.

 # Main features

-ProbINet offers a versatile and feature-rich framework to perform inference on networks using probabilistic generative models.
+ProbINet offers a feature-rich framework to perform inference on networks using probabilistic generative models.
 Key features include:

 - **Diverse Network Models**: Integration of generative models for various network types and goals: